How Long Does a Repossession Stay on Your Credit Report?

 How long does a repossession stay on your credit report?

-A repossession will stay on your credit report for seven years from the date you stopped paying the loan balance.
+A repossession will stay on your credit report for seven years from the date of the original delinquency—the date you first missed a payment before the repossession occurred.
+[5]

 Can a repossession be removed from your credit report?